Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Related Surveys

 Several attempts have been made to survey deepfake detection and generation.
 In Table \ref{table:surveys}, we gather related surveys and illustrate the tasks, domains, methods and other aspects covered by the gathered surveys.
 Some surveys only cover the generation part \cite{Lei-ArXiv-2024,Li-ArXiv-2024}, while others are particularly focused on detection \cite{Das-ICNGIS-2022,Heidari-WIREs-2024,Li-ArXiv-2024b,Yi-ArXiv-2023}.
 Many surveys consider only one input media type, \eg~video \cite{Das-ICNGIS-2022,Kaur-AIR-2024,Lei-ArXiv-2024,Li-ArXiv-2024} or audio \cite{Li-ArXiv-2024b,Yi-ArXiv-2023}.
 There are a few surveys \cite{Heidari-WIREs-2024,Masood-AI-2023,Patel-Access-2023} that cover all media types (image, video, audio and multimodal), but only Masood \etal~\cite{Masood-AI-2023} and Patel \etal~\cite{Patel-Access-2023} address both detection and generation tasks.
 Although the surveys of Masood \etal~\cite{Masood-AI-2023} and Patel \etal~\cite{Patel-Access-2023} are comprehensive, they do not cover the most recent developments, such as diffusion models and vision transformers.

 In summary, we find that existing surveys are either outdated or limited in terms of coverage, including only specific tasks (generation or detection) or media types (image, audio or video).
 In contrast, we conduct \emph{an extensive survey of current literature}, covering both generation and detection, as well as all deepfake media types.
-Moreover, we create a multi-level taxonomy to ease the navigation through the current deepfake literature, providing direct links to the referenced papers.
+We also discuss a novel task formulation, namely POI deepfake detection, which aims to simplify the detection task.
+Moreover, we create multi-level taxonomies for generation and detection to ease the navigation through the current deepfake literature, providing direct links to the referenced papers.
+The taxonomy is complemented by a tutorial comprising four of the most predominant generative frameworks.
 To our knowledge, our survey is the first to propose \emph{a novel benchmark} to test the generalization capacity of deepfake detectors to out-of-distribution data.
+Another aspect that distinguishes our survey from the rest is the proposal of blockchain solution for multimedia sharing.